 La Carte de Voeux and the Galette des Rois

-The french do not send Christmas cards but Cartes de Voeux, literally meaning Wish Cards.
-Initially sent to almost all one’s acquaintances, these are now sent to absent family and friends to wish them health, wealth and happiness.
+The French do not send Christmas cards but Cartes de Voeux, which literally means Wish Cards.
+Initially sent to almost all one’s acquaintances, these are now sent to absent family and friends to wish them health, wealth, and happiness.

-Protocol is for the younger members of the family to send their cards first, then the older members to send cards in reply.
+The protocol is for the younger members of the family to send their cards first, and then the older members to send cards in reply.

 The end of the holiday season is marked on January 6th, Epiphany, with the Galette des Rois.
-This delicious dish of frangipane (almond paste) sandwiched between puff pastry is another moment for family fun.
+This delicious frangipane (almond paste) dish sandwiched between puff pastry is another moment for family fun.

 Who will find the porcelain doll hidden in the Galette, and have the right to wear a golden crown as King or Queen of the family for the day?